-Understanding Intellectual Property: Terms of Art and Types of IP, Simplified and Explained
+Understanding Intellectual Property: Terms of Art and Types of IP, Simplified and Explained.

 What is Intellectual Property (IP)?

 Here’s the catch: IP isn’t like physical property.
 If someone takes your favorite coffee mug, you don’t have it anymore.
 But if they copy your idea or artwork, you still have it.
 That’s why laws exist to protect your creations—so you have the incentive to innovate and create.
 Another way to think about it is that there is no natural rule against copying somebody’s idea.
-We all understand that stealing somebody’s apple means that they don’t have the apple anymore, and that makes it a natural rule — it applied just as naturally when early humans roamed the savannahs as it does now.
+We all understand that stealing somebody’s apple means that they don’t have the apple anymore, and that makes it a natural rule — it applies just as naturally when early humans roamed the savannahs as it does now.
 When it comes to copying an idea, there is no natural rule.
 All progress builds on what came before, so humans need to copy ideas in order to build on them.
 To manage this process and keep the right incentives in place, humans created intellectual property law entirely as a creature of statute (or judicial decisions).
 This means that a misguided court or legislature can do incredible harm to human progress in the arts and sciences.
 For that reason alone, it is important that people understand intellectual property.

 The Types of Intellectual Property